BioDynaMo/biodynamo/doc/user_guide/visualization.md

 ## Export visualization files

 One way to enable visualization is to export a visualization file every time step (or every N time steps).
-In the `bmd.toml` file add the following lines:
+In the `bdm.toml` file add the following lines:

 ```
 [visualization]